luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center"><img src="/media/videos/HeRAMS_data_update_interface.gif" alt="data update interface" height="300"></img></p>

 ### Editing a Record
-*** Please note that editing a record will override the existing record.
+:exclamation:*** Please note that editing a record will override the existing record.
 If you would like to update the status of a MoDS while keeping a record of the changes might, follow the instructions in the section below. ***

 1. To update a record click the <img src="/media/images/icon_pencil_blue.png" height="20" align="top" alt='pencil'></img>  icon in the left most column.
 <br>*** Tip: Be aware that a table might have multiple pages.
 Use the button in the button left corner to go to the next page.
 You can also reduce the number of records displayed by applying filters. ***